AnnaWijetunga/teamshare-frontend/README.md

 # TeamShare (front end)

-TeamShare is a mobile app built using a Rails API back end, which communicates with the front end, built with React Native.
+TeamShare is a mobile app built using a Rails API back end.
+It communicates with the front end, built with React Native.

 ## Overview